 - It may look pricey for a 1-bedroom rental, but this is a truly luxurious and unique place to stay: worth every penny

-- There's no designated parking area
+- No designated parking area

 - Though carefully designed to maximise privacy (and not closely overlooked), some may find the bathtub and shower a little exposed - electric blinds help